Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 LGBTQ+ youth represent a wide range of identities and identifiers, backgrounds, home contexts, and socioeconomic statuses, and they are in different places in their journeys of self-discovery.
 In full view, it may seem they have nothing in common.
 However, they all experience a unique college search with considerations specific to LGBTQ+ students.

-Robert Powers is an independent educational consultant (IEC) who specializes in helping LGBTQ+ teens discover and access safe, happy, supportive colleges.
+Robert Powers, MA is an independent educational consultant (IEC) who specializes in helping LGBTQ+ teens discover and access safe, happy, supportive colleges.
 Robert is the founder and college counselor at College Torch, an educational consultancy in Sierra Madre, CA, where more than 50% of his students identify as LGBTQ+.
 College Torch is a 2023 recipient of the National Pride Grant and works actively to provide resources and support to LGBTQ+ teens across the country.
 Robert is an active advocate for the LGBTQ+ community.
 In March 2023, Robert co-founded the IECs for Human Rights organization with Carolyn Caplan.
 The group leads letter-writing campaigns, educates colleagues and the public about issues facing LGBTQ+ students, and guides leaders in the IEC profession to include LGBTQ+ rights in their programming.
 Robert received his B.A. and M.A. degrees concurrently from Johns Hopkins University.
 He is a member of multiple professional organizations (IECA, HECA, NACAC, WACAC), and he is active in the Coca-Cola Scholars community as a scholar coach, application reader (2019-2021), and 2007 scholar.

-Tammy Johnson, Ed.D., serves as Executive Director of Doctoral Programs and Assistant Professor of Leadership Studies in the CoEPD at Marshall University.
+Tammy R. Johnson, EdD, serves as Executive Director of Doctoral Programs and Assistant Professor of Leadership Studies in the CoEPD at Marshall University.
 Prior to this appointment, she served as AVP of Enrollment and Dean of Admissions at Marshall, with oversight of UG, graduate, and international admissions, as well as immigration, international student services, and student financial aid.
 Dr. Johnson is a current AACRAO national caucus Co-Chair and has twice served as chair of the national AACRAO Admissions Policies and Practices Committee.
 She has presented at state, regional, and national conferences, including AACRAO, WVACRAO, NAFSA, NASPA, WVASPA and AESA.
 Her areas of research interest include higher education administration, leadership, and issues related to equity and access for historically underserved and/or marginalized populations.
 Dr. Johnson’s previously published work appears in The Chronicle of Higher Education, AACRAO SEM, NASPA and AACRAO-sponsored books and, most recently, in College and University Journal (2023).
 She holds earned degrees from The University of Charleston (B.S.), Texas Woman’s University (M.Ed.), and Marshall University (Ed.D.).

 This chapter describes the characteristics of military connected students and their success in higher education.
 The educational aspirations and enrollment patterns of military connected students are also explored.
 This chapter leverages Schlossberg’s Transition Theory to apply strategies for enhancing student success.
 It also examines some of the common challenges military connected students experience in the transition to higher education, as well as the many support resources that can enhance their success.

-Tara Hornor, Ph.D., currently serves as Professor and Coordinator of Higher Education Leadership programs in The Citadel’s Zucker Family School of Education.
+Tara Hornor, PhD currently serves as Professor and Coordinator of Higher Education Leadership programs in The Citadel’s Zucker Family School of Education.
 Her professional background includes experience in a variety of administrative positions in higher education including service as an associate provost and leadership positions in academic affairs, student affairs, enrollment management, and institutional research.
 Hornor holds a Ph.D. in Higher Education Administration from the University of Arizona and master’s degrees in school counseling, instructional design, and human resource management.

 The chapter introduces the population of multilingual learners (MLs).
 It provides an overview of their educational rights as well as their K–12 experiences.
 This chapter details the many systemic barriers MLs encounter throughout their K–12 education that inhibit their ability to become college-and-career ready.
 Barriers include the lack of opportunities to enroll in grade-level curricula, advanced coursework, as well as extracurriculars that facilitate their career exploration.
 There are several interventions school counselors can implement in collaboration with administrators, teachers, and family members.

-Sophia L. Ángeles is an Assistant Professor of Multilingual Education for the College of Education at Penn State University.
+Sophia L. Ángeles, PhD is an Assistant Professor of Multilingual Education for the College of Education at Penn State University.
 She earned her Ph.D. from the School of Education and Information Studies at the University of California, Los Angeles.
 Stemming from her experiences as a former educator working in multilingual and immigrant communities, Dr. Ángeles’ interrogates how and why language programs are designed in ways that translate into differential access to college and career readiness opportunities for high school newcomer youth.
 Her scholarship also accounts for how newcomer youth’s educational trajectories are shaped by immigration policies and their identities as minoritized youth.

 This chapter includes a description of the prevalence of students experiencing homelessness in schools, the challenges of homelessness on families and youth, and the McKinney-Vento Homeless Assistance Act.
 Strategies for working with students experiencing homelessness going to college, as well as a discussion about partners with whom counselors can collaborate are described.
 The role of school counselors and other key educational staff supporting the college preparation of youth experiencing homelessness is highlighted.

-Dr. Stacey Havlik is an associate professor at Villanova University where she teaches graduate and undergraduate level courses in the Counseling Program.
+Stacey A. Havlik, PhD is an associate professor at Villanova University where she teaches graduate and undergraduate level courses in the Counseling Program.
 As a former school counselor, Dr. Havlik specializes in training pre-service school counselors and other school personnel to be leaders and advocates in meeting the diverse needs of all students.
 Her research interests include investigating the academic, social/emotional, and career/college developmental needs of students experiencing homelessness and first-generation college students.
 Dr. Havlik has presented and published this work nationally and internationally.
 She is a consultant for the National Association for the Education of Homeless Children and Youth (NAEHCY) Single Point of Contact (SPOC) Program where she is a member of their higher education committee.
 In this role, she works collaboratively with committee members to provide professional development and gather data on how high schools and colleges can better prepare students experiencing homelessness for college.

 Students from lower socioeconomic backgrounds have various experiences with access to opportunities, resources, and support systems, which can greatly affect their academic performance, educational aspirations, and overall well-being.
 The chapter begins by defining socioeconomic status (SES) to serve as the foundation for the subsequent discussions about SES status, postsecondary data, current challenges, and intersectionality.
 Furthermore, the chapter explores the influence of community, self-efficacy, and aspirations on students from these backgrounds.
 It also examines the experiences of this student subgroup and offers resources and asset-based practices to better prepare practitioners on ways to support these students through postsecondary education.